geof77/ansible-robotmk/README.md

 * cmk_site_name: CheckMK site name
 * cmk_server_url: URL of the CheckMK server
 * robotmk_version: "1.4.1"
+* robotmk_suites: a list of suite names you want to deploy from the role's files/ directory.

 For CEE features (agent bakery):
 * cmk_agent_key_id: the agent key id